 There are many betting options and the action is almost continuous and typically hectic.
 This is not the ideal situation for anyone who has difficulty managing their bankroll.

 Honestly, even experienced gamblers have difficulty with craps in this regard.
-The fact is, a craps table can quickly become a frenzy of activity, and players can get sucked in by the odds and temptation to make large plays.
+The fact is, a craps table quickly becomes a frenzy of activity.
+Players can get sucked in by the odds and temptation to make large plays.
 If you are not careful, you can go through your bankroll a lot faster than you would in structured games such as three-card poker or blackjack.

 The key is to always set a limit before the game starts.
-Determine how much you are willing to lose, and take a break from the game when that limit is reached.
+Determine how much you are willing to lose, and take a break from the game when you reach that limit.

 We always encourage our players to bet responsibly — this is the key to a successful and fun real money craps experience.